jhonatancamasca/sentiment_analysis/README.md

 $ jupyter notebook
 ```

-Then, inside the file `AnyoneAI - Sprint Project 05.ipynb`, you can see the project statement, description and also which parts of the code you must complete in order to solve it.
+Then, inside the file `Sentiment_Analysis_on_Movies_Reviews.ipynb`, you can see the project statement, description and also which parts of the code you must complete in order to solve it.

 ## Code Style